-The delightful little village of Puthia (pou-tee-ah) is positively bursting at the seams with dilapidated palaces and bewitching temples, and is one of the shining highlights of Bangladesh.
-If Puthia were in almost any other country the ruins here would be seething in camera-snapping tourists, but lost as it is in the remote paddy fields of Bangladesh, you’ll have it all to yourself.
+The delightful little village of Puthia (pou-tee-ah) is positively bursting at the seams with dilapidated palaces and bewitching temples, and is one of the shining highlights of this part of Bangladesh.
+If Puthia were in almost any other country the ruins here would be seething with camera-snapping tourists, but lost as it is in the remote paddy fields of Bangladesh, you’ll have it all to yourself.

-The vegetation-chocked village centres on a cheerful bazaar and a number of lily covered ponds in which people fish, swim and wash both themselves and their buffalo.
+The vegetation-chocked village is centred on a cheerful bazaar and a number of lily-covered ponds in which people fish, swim and wash themselves, their clothes and their buffalo.

 Mr Bishwana, the caretaker of the temples and a gentleman in the truest sense of the word, works directly for the Archaeology Department and makes a charming guide.
 If he is not hanging around the Shiva Temple someone will quickly ferret him out for you.
 Even if you don’t want a guide, he is the man with the keys to many of the sights so you will have to find him, or one of his colleagues, anyway.